drupal-graphql/graphql/doc/producers/built-in.md

 ## List of data producers

-This list includes all available data producers inside GraphQL to this day and briefly describes what they are about and how to be used.
+This list includes most available data producers inside GraphQL and briefly describes what they are about and how to be used.
+Browse the data producer plugin folder yourself to find more that are not documented here.

 ### Context data producers

 * **Context** (`context`) : Request arbitrary Drupal context objects with GraphQL.

 ### Entity data producers